10up/Engineering-Best-Practices/JavaScript.md

 	$menu.hide();
 });
 ```
 Notice how in cached version we are pulling the menu selection out of the event handler so it only happens once.
+Non-jQuery cached is not surprisingly the [fastest way to handle this situation](http://jsperf.com/dom-selection-caching).

 ## Event Delegation: